anon2348/vetdd-feedback/README.md

 ### Clinical Signs
 Initial: Content shown in the app is initial content from launch 15 April 2026: Add dysphagia and ascending paralysis in cattle cases (Acha & Szyfres, Zoonoses, 3rd ed.)
-16 April 2026: Change "salivation" → "hypersalivation with inability to swallow" (OIE Technical Disease Card – Rabies)
+16 April 2026: Change "salivation" → "hypersalivation with inability to swallow" (Source as a link)
 ```

 ### Step 4 — Submit a Pull Request

 Once you have made your changes:

-1. Commit your changes with a clear message, e.g. `"Feedback: Rabies – Clinical Signs update"`
+1. Commit your changes with a clear message indicating the diseaes where edits were suggested and the sections in that disease to which an edit was suggested.
+    For example: `"Rabies – Clinical Signs"`.
+    If you have made suggestions to multiple diseases, in your message, use a new line per (disease & section) to ensure clarity.
+Example:
+    `"Rabies - Clinical Signs"`
+    `"Rabies - Pathophysiology"`
+    Be sure to copy this message's text as we will need it again in step 6 below.
 2. Push the commit to your fork
 3. Navigate back to the **original** `anon2348/vetdd-feedback` repository
 4. Click **New Pull Request** and select your fork as the source branch
-5. Provide a brief description of your changes in the PR description
+5. Provide a brief description of your changes in the PR description (You can simply paste the same content from step 1 above)
 6. Submit the Pull Request

-A maintainer will review your feedback, verify sources, and merge accepted changes.
+A maintainer will review your feedback, verify sources, and merge acceptable changes.
+To ensure you suggestion is rapidly and promptly accepted, it is advisable to ensure the sources are provided as links.
+In the end-deployment to the app, should a change be accepted, the source for that change will be cited as per an academic standard appropriate to the UI of the app and, the source added to the "Relevant Acadamic Journal/Article" section of the app.

 ---